OpenNTF/Script-Portlet-Node-Samples/splint/README.md

 splint.js(js, [options], [callback])
 ```
 ### splint.init()
-This function loads default configurations and configurations from `splint-config.json`.
+This function loads default configurations and any configurations from `splint-config.json`.
 By default it assumes that `splint-config.json` is in the current working directory,
 however that can be changed by first calling `splint.config({ config: "path/to/whatever/file.json" })`.
-No other functions should be called before `splint.init` except `splint.config` to change the config
+No other functions should be used before `splint.init` except `splint.config` to change the config
 path.

 ### splint.config(options)
 Changes the configuration of `splint` during runtime.
-The acceptable options matches
+The possible options matches
-the format for splint-config.json.
+the format for splint-config.json described below.
 For example, to enable fixing, use
 ```
 splint.config({ fix: true });
 ```